trueMiskin/unstable-unicorns/thesis/6-artificial-agents.md

 # Artificial agents

 In this thesis, we implemented four types of artificial agents for the game Unstable Unicorns.
 We will start with standard agent types such as random or rule-based.
 The random agent is a very nice baseline for other agents and comparison.
-It is very helpful for catching bugs during the development of the game simulator.
+It is also very helpful for catching bugs during the development of the game simulator.

 ## Random agent